kksgandhi/personal_site/coherentism todo.md

 Projection + Disliking what we see in ourselves

 Not trans, but there is a juxtaposition between who I present as and who I am

-The three selves

-To love is to be vulnerable, and therefore in order to love you must be impenetrable

-flexibility vs productivity, happiness vs productivity